 Frequently Asked Questions:

 If I get a pardon will that take the weapons prohibition order off my criminal record?

 No. Pardons or record suppression do not remove weapons prohibitions order from a criminal record.
 While it’s possible to get a pardon after 10 years that would suppress all criminal convictions however weapon prohibition orders will always remain.
 Pardons only hide criminal convictions; they do not delete section 109 or section 110 orders or probation orders.
 These ancillary orders will always be visible on criminal records, vulnerable person and security background searches.

-Will a weapons prohibition order prevent me from travelling to the United States?
+Will a weapons prohibition order prevent me from traveling to the United States?